 Preheat oven to 400 F

 Peel Parsnips.
 Using a mandolin, slice parsnips to 1/8 thin slices.
-This thinner the slices the better.
+The thinner the slices the better.
 If you don't have a mandolin, slice them as thinly as possible.

 Thinly slice the onion.